Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Moclobemide/Moclobemide-Report.md

 4. Predict concentrations after multiple oral dosing and compare to literature.
 Steady state levels were not predicted very well, and the model was refined by including time-dependent auto-inhibition to account for a change in CL over time.
 5. Predict single and multiple doses profiles (both i.v. and p.o.) with the updated model and compare to published profiles.
 Qualify model by comparing predicted CL/F and Cmax to the corresponding parameters in a review across multiple studies.
 Population prediction to verify the variability components of the model.

-A typical European male subject (age = 30 years, weight = 73 kg, height = 176 cm, BMI = 23.57 kg/m2) was created in PKsim using the predefined database “European (ICRP, 2002)”, by adding CYP2C19 ( PK-Sim RT PCR database) and FMO (other) expression and used in simulations, until stated otherwise.
+A typical European male subject (age = 30 years, weight = 73 kg, height = 176 cm, BMI = 23.57 kg/m2) was created in PK-Sim using the predefined database “European (ICRP, 2002)”, by adding CYP2C19 ( PK-Sim RT PCR database) and FMO (other) expression and used in simulations, until stated otherwise.
 For simulations of Asian subjects, a typical Asian individual (Age = 30 y, weight = 60.03 kg, height = 169.96 cm, BMI = 20.78 kg/m2) was created from the predefined database “Asian (Tanaka, 1996)” by adding CYP2C19 ( PK-Sim RT PCR database) and FMO (other) expression.

 For simulations of the [Ignjatovic 2009](#5-references) data set, a typical European female subject (Age = 30 years, weight = 64 kg, height = 163 cm, BMI = 24.09 kg/m2) was created from the predefined